 That said, it’s not impossible and I’ve been able to progress to a point where I can co-exist with my Russian speaking colleagues and companions in relative comfort within a few months.

 Here are my initial thoughts about the Russian language.

-Included are some tips and useful sites/information that I have stumbled across during my frantic attempts to find my way in this magnificent and mysterious country:
+Included are some tips, useful sites/information and online Russian courses that I have stumbled across during my frantic attempts to find my way in this magnificent and mysterious country: